ofili/apple/README.md

 ## Data Processing
 The data is processed using the [Pyspark](https://spark.apache.org/docs/latest/index.html) library.
 The data is loaded into a Spark DataFrame and then processed using a series of transformations.
 The final output is a DataFrame containing the customer data, transaction data, and product data.

-## Data Visualization
-The data is visualized using a series of charts and graphs.
-The charts and graphs are created using the [Matplotlib](https://matplotlib.org/) library in Python.

-## Data Analysis
-The data is analyzed using a series of statistical techniques and algorithms.
-The analysis is performed using the [Scikit-learn](https://scikit-learn.org/stable/) library in Python.

 ## Data
 The data is available at [https://github.com/datamade/apple-store-saless](https://github.com/datamade/apple-store-saless).